Hainan Island China Travel Guide, Travel Tips on China’s Tropical Island Hainan

-Hainan Travel Location Guide: Where is Hainan Island?
+Hainan Travel Location Guide Where is Hainan Island in China?

-Hainan Island, separated by the Qiongzhou Strait from the Leizhou Peninsula of Guangdong Mainland China, is a tropical island of China with a land area of 33,900 km2 , and it is the smallest province in China in terms of land area.
-The Island measures 240 km long and 210 km wide.
+Hainan Island, separated by Qiongzhou Strait from Leizhou Peninsula of Guangdong Mainland China, is a tropical island of China with a land area of 33,900 km2, and it is the smallest province in China (land area), The Island measures 240 km long and 210 km wide.
 The tropical Hainan Island is also called Oriental Hawaii as it is located at the same latitude as Hawaii of the US.

-Wuzhishan Mountain or the Five-Finger Mountain, located in the middle of the Island with a latitude of 1,840 meters is the highest mountain on Hainan Island.
+Wuzhishan Mountain or the Five-Finger Mountain in the middle of the Island with a latitude of 1,840 meters is the highest mountain on Hainan Island.

-The provincial name derives from its major island, Hainan, which is named for its location south of the Qiongzhou Strait.
+The provincial name derives from the major island, Hainan, which is named for the location south of the Qiongzhou Strait.
 (To the north of the strait, the Leizhou Peninsula in Guangdong is also known as Haibei or “North of the Sea”.)

-Haikou, the capital city of Hainan Island is about 18 nautical miles, which means tourists can reach Hainan Island from Mailand China in 1 hour minutes by boat.
+Haikou, the capital city of Hainan Island is about 18 nautical miles, which means tourists can reach Hainan Island from Mailand China in 1-hour by boat.